tiffanyvallo/CV/README.md

 #### Problem Solving

 - Working in the NHS, you are faced with a wide range of queries on a daily basis.
 I have been faced with queries from finding out appointment dates, to figuring out staff's pay, and everytime I have been able to investigate and solve all these issues.
 Being also helped with finding different solutions on how you can tackle the problem in front of you.
+At Makers, trying to figure out how to debugging was a good problem solving challenge, and it became really fun trying to think of different approaches to solve the errors I would get in my coding.

 #### Teamwork

 - All my previous job roles entailed me working within a team.
 From this I have been able to learn that relying on each other to complete tasks is crucial.
-Whether it is covering a colleagues workload when they are on leave, or informing one another which stage you have reached in terms of a patient's records.
+Whether it is covering a colleague's workload when they are on leave, or informing one another which stage you have reached in terms of a patient's records.
 Organisation and communication also help in ensuring everyone on the team is able to do their work and allow for a smooth workflow.
 I found that I really excelled and enjoyed contributing to group projects during the Makers course.

 #### Attention to detail